JetSetIlly/Gopher2600/README.md

 For the player who wants to master a game quickly there is convenient [gameplay rewinding](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Rewinding).
 The rewinding feature is also available in the emulator's debugger in the form of a "timeline" window.

 Gameplay can also be [recorded and played back](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Recording-Gamplay).
-In addition to keeping gameplay sessions for future study or enjoyment, recordings are also useful for testing purposes during ROM development.
+In addition to keeping gameplay sessions for future study or enjoyment, recordings are also useful for testing purposes during game development.

 The standard controllers are supported.
 The joystick, the paddle, the keypad and also Sega Genesis style [controllers](https://github.com/JetSetIlly/Gopher2600-Docs/wiki/Hand-Controllers-and-Front-Panel).